dotlang/language/README.md

 You can define bindings at module-level or inside a function.
 Module-level bindings can only have literals as their value.
 Type of a binding can be inferred without ambiguity from right side value, but you also have the option to specify the type (Example 1).

-If the right side is a struct, you can destruct it into it's elements by using `*` operator which simply replaces it's operand with it's internal data (Example 3).
+If the right side is a struct, you can destruct it into it's elements by using `{}` (Example 3).
 In this process, you can also use underscore to indicate you are not interested in one or more of those elements (Example 4).
-You can use `*` in any place where a series of comma separated values are needed, but you have to consume the result of this operator (either via binding assignment as in example 3 or function call as in example 5).

 You can call built-in dispose function to explicitly free resources allocated for a binding.
 Any reference to a binding after call to dispose will result in compiler error.